 It all comes down to this.
 The thought scrolled across the front of his mind like a price ticker.
-Fucking, fighting and getting high were the only things he’d ever been interested in and he couldn’t do any of them any more.
+Fucking, fighting and getting high were the only things he had ever been interested in and he could not do any of them any more.
 There was nothing left to do, nothing left to be, nothing left to want, nothing left to see.
 So what the fuck now?

 Solon Witts crouched in the murky, half shadows of a miserable, bamboo shack teetering on uneven stilts, listening to the heavy, warm raindrops as they plopped into glaze of mud that paved the compound outside his window.
 He could not bear to pull back the limp, oily rag that some lazy hand had hung across the empty opening in a feeble attempt to create some privacy where there was none to be had.
 He could not bring himself to look out and flinched under the din of the downpour pounding on the tin roof of the decrepit hovel.
 It grated on his nerves with the tedium of a child thrashing a toy drum.

 Everything trembled under the battering deluge.
 Giant jungle creepers gripped the many rooted Banyan tree, securing themselves under the protection of the massive canopy while their roots, burrowing like desperate fingers into the soggy ground, clenched tight for fear of being washed away by the torrent.
 The relentless rain had been rattling on the jungle for days.
 Monotonous, muggy, tropical days.
 He shivered with cold.
 Nobody told him it could get cold in the jungle.